makeplans/makeplans-custom-forms/readme.md

 #### Opt in for marketing

-A checkbox for giving concent to adding to third party newsletter services.
+A checkbox for giving consent to adding to third party newsletter services.

 Basic example: `{% opt_in_marketing %}`